-ways to provide the initial configuration to Queuing Service: ☐ Configuration file: The file(s) can be implicit or explicit using the -cfgFile command-line option (see How to Load the XML Configuration from a File (Section 3.1)). ☐ Database: The Queuing Service configuration can be persisted and restored from disk by enabling service state Persistency (see Service State Persistency (Section 2.14.1)). ☐ Remote configuration: Queuing Service can be set up to obtain its initial configuration remotely from a different Queuing Service instance by using the -cfgRemote command-line option (see Table 4.1).
-Before reading this chapter, you should be familiar with Terms to Know (Section 2.1).
-This chapter describes: ☐ How to Load the XML Configuration from a File (Section 3.1) ☐ XML Syntax and Validation (Section 3.2) ☐ XML Tags for Configuring Queuing Service (Section 3.3)
+- Configuration file: The file(s) can be implicit or explicit using the -cfgFile command-line option (see 3.1 How to Load the XML Configuration from a File below). - Database: The Queuing Service configuration can be persisted and restored from disk by enabling service state Persistency (see 2.13.1 Service State Persistency on page 21). - Remote configuration: Queuing Service can be set up to obtain its initial configuration remotely from a different Queuing Service instance by using the -cfgRemote command-line option (see 4.2 Starting Manually from the Command Line on page 63).

+Before reading this chapter, you should be familiar with 2.1 Terms to Know on page 3.